rcs/naked_model/README.md

 # NakedModel
-You create awesome models, why bother with passthrough controllers?
+You create awesome models, why bother with writing yet another passthrough controller or twelve?

 NakedModel wraps up regular Ruby objects in a REST-ish interface, ready for Rack mounting.
 Specialized adapters for ActiveRecord, MongoMapper,